Glimpse for Elmah – Best of both worlds

 Integrating Glimpse with ASP.NET MVC is very easy.
-It’s available as a NuGet package
+It’s available as a

 so installing it literally takes about 30 seconds.
 Let’s have a look … Right click your web application and select ‘Add Library Package Reference…’ to pop up the NuGet Package Manager.
 Search for Glimpse and install it:

 The Glimpse NuGet package will automatically reference the right assembly and it will add a configuration section to your web.config.
 The only thing you have to do to get it up and running is the following:

 - Go back to you application, you should now see something like this: